Marvell-switching/switchdev-buildroot/README.md

 First, you need to choose and build a configuration for the target board, for example, lets it be AC5x board (AC5x SoC):

+If you are building the agent from source (special agreement customers only), please point the environment variable to the directory containing the extracted source:

+export CPSS_AGENT_SRC_OVERRIDE_SRCDIR=/your_local_extracted_source_directory

+Normal builds with binary agent:
     $ ./build.sh ac5x_trampoline
+Builds with agent built from source code:
+    $ ./build.sh ac5x_trampoline_src

 For the first time, it may take a long time to download the required packages, kernel building.